Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/basics/object-spawning.md

 `PrefabSync` can be manually enabled in the `NetworkManager` by ticking the *Use Prefab Sync* checkbox.
 Prefab sync will also be used if `SceneManagement` is disabled.

-If it's enabled, every scene object with a `NetworkObject` component has to be a prefab and must be registered in the `NetworkPrefabs` list.
-When a client starts, MLAPI will destroy all existing scene objects with a `NetworkObject` component on them and spawn a corresponding prefab from the `NetworkPrefabs` list instead.
+If it's enabled, every scene object with a `NetworkObject` component has to be a Prefab and must be registered in the `NetworkPrefabs` list.
+When a client starts, MLAPI will destroy all existing scene objects with a `NetworkObject` component on them and spawn a corresponding Prefab from the `NetworkPrefabs` list instead.
 This means that serialized data gets lost on the clients.
 It's thus recommended to place serialized data in `NetworkVariable`'s.
 **PrefabSync is ONLY recommended for multi project setups**.